Emil Kapaun: Gerleman case

+Kear case

+Chase Kear from Colwich, Kansas, was a 20-year-old student in 2008 at Hutchinson Community College in Hutchinson, Kansas.
+While practising pole vault for the track team one afternoon, he missed the mat and fell on his head, suffering a several brain trauma.
+He was rushed to Via Christi Regional Medical Center in Wichita.
+Doctors told the Kear family that he prognosis was very poor.
+The family requested the congregation of their parish, Sacred Heart in Colwich, pray to Kapaun to intercede in Kear's recovery.
+The family also placed a Kapaun prayer card on Kear's bed.Kear made a miraculous recovery.

+Dellasega case

+On May 7, 2011, 26-year-old Nick Dellasega collapsed during a 5K race in Pittsburg, Kansas.
+His uncle, a doctor, performed CPR on Dellasega and defibrillated him using an Automated External Defibrillator (AED).
+While this was going on, Dellasega's cousin Josh knelt next to him on the pavement and prayed to Kapaun for his intercession to save him.
+Delleaga was revived and survived the episode.

+Legacy

-A detailed account of Kapaun's life is recounted in Arthur Tonne's Chaplain Kapaun: Patriot Priest of the Korean Conflict:
+Arthur Tonne in his book Chaplain Kapaun: Patriot Priest of the Korean Conflict said this about Kapaun:

 In a very definite sense, we are all beneficiaries from the life of Fr.
 Kapaun.
 He has left us a stirring example of devotion to duty.
 He has passed on to us a spirit of tolerance and understanding.
 He has given us a share of dauntless bravery – of body and soul.
 He has transmitted to every one of us a new appreciation of America and a keener, more realistic understanding of our country's greatest enemy – godlessness, now stalking the world in the form of communism.
 He has bequeathed a picture of Christ-like life.
 What Fr.
 Kapaun willed to us cannot be contained in memorials, however costly or beautiful.
 It is a treasure for the human soul – the spirit of one who loved and served God and man – even unto death.

-When Kapaun was assigned to the 8th Cavalry Regiment, which was surrounded and overrun by the Chinese army in North Korea in October and November 1950, he stayed behind with the wounded when the Army retreated.
-He allowed his capture, then risked death by preventing Chinese executions of wounded Americans too injured to walk.
-Following his death, as Kapaun's actions became known, Catholic faithful began to offer devotional prayers to him; these prayers came from U.S. service members, laymen and women across the United States, as well as those in East and Southeast Asia.

-In 1993, Kapaun was named a Servant of God by Pope John Paul II, the Vatican's first step toward possible canonization.

-On November 9, 2015, the Bishop of the Diocese of Wichita in Wichita, Kansas, Carl A. Kemme, presented the positio, a 1,066-page-long report on his life, ministry, virtues, holiness, and other aspects, that must be compiled by the sponsoring diocese, approved by the bishop, and sent to the Cardinal Prefect of the Congregation for the Causes of Saints (CCS) in the Roman Curia at the Vatican, Cardinal Angelo Amato, for review.
-If the CCS and the pope approve this report, he will be given the title Venerable.
-If the pope then grants a declaration of martyrdom or approves a miracle posthumously attributed to Kapaun, he can be beatified.

-A team of six historians gathered on June 21, 2016, and voiced their approval of the cause.

-In January 2022, Fr.
-John Hotze, the chief investigator for Kapaun's cause for canonization, announced that the Vatican was considering whether to declare Kapaun a martyr for the Catholic faith, which if granted would hasten the process of canonization.

-In February 2025, Kapaun was declared Venerable by Pope Francis, the Vatican's second step toward possible canonization.